top of page

 PROJECT DESCRIPTION:

 Engineering services contract with VHB to design improvements based on the Atlantic Beach Master Plan, completed August 2007.
 Proposed improvements include reconstruction of Aquidneck Ave., realignment of travel lanes, sidewalk installation and improvements, drainage improvements, street furniture (benches, trash receptacles), street trees, and decorative street lighting includes Newport Ave./Aquidneck intersection modification.
 The Town Council has also decided to proceed with the design for undergrounding the overhead utility lines in conjunction with the streetscapes project.
+The Town's engineering consultant has been engaged to coordinate with utility companies.

 CONTINGENCIES: